mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-button-text-color.md

 ### How to Change Button Text Hover Color?

-The button text hover color property applies solid colors to the message bar button text and default country modal window button content when you mouse over them.
+The button text hover color property applies solid colors to the message bar and default country modal window button text when you mouse over them.

 Navigate to **Appearance > Customize > GEO Top Bar > Color Scheme** and here you will be able to locate the **"Button Text Hover"** option.